 For more than 20 years, Shamina Singh has been on the frontlines of developing and implementing solutions to make the global economy work for everyone, everywhere.
 Shamina is the Founder & President of the Mastercard Center for Inclusive Growth, the philanthropic hub of Mastercard.
-She also serves as Executive Vice President of Corporate Sustainability.
+She also serves as Executive Vice President of Corporate Sustainability at Mastercard.

 Since 2014, she has led the Center with a remit to leverage Mastercard’s data, technology, capital and expertise for social impact.
 In her role as EVP for Sustainability, she is responsible for the development and implementation of the environmental, social and governance strategy across the company.